nmshd/documentation/_docs_explore/61-data-model.md

 : In case of an incoming Request, the Runtime Module listens to an Event saying that a Request moved to status `Decided`.
 It then checks on which way the Request was received (Message/RelationshipTemplate) and sends the Response on the corresponding way (by sending a message or creating a Relationship).
 After the Response was successfuly sent, it moves the Local Request to `Completed`.
 : In case of an outgoing Request, the Runtime Module listens to the `MessageReceivedEvent` and checks the content of the sent Message for a Response.
 If there is one, it moves the corresponding Local Request to `Completed`.

+Expired
+: When the timestamp in `expiresAt` of a Request is reached, the Request automatically moves to the status `Expired`.

 ### LocalRequestSource

 With the information in this type you can clearly identify the Transport object the Request was sent/received in.
 Currently there are only two possibilities: Message and Relationship Template.